Florianisme/events-to-log/README.md

 ### Example Output
-When scaling up a Deployment, this is what the output would look like:
+This is what the output of another Pod's startup event would look like:

 ```json
 {